Neo-Concepts/semantic_probe/README.md

-# Semantic Probe - A Proof of Concept
+# Semantic Probe - Detecting Semantic Warfare Patterns

-This script accompanies the NeoConcepts blog post ["Forging the Semantic Key: AI-Assisted Resilience in an Age of Information Warfare"](https://neo-concepts.com/posts/forging-the-semantic-key/).
+This script accompanies the NeoConcepts blog posts ["Forging the Semantic Key: AI-Assisted Resilience in an Age of Information Warfare"](https://neo-concepts.com/posts/forging-the-semantic-key/) and ["The Two Jaguars: A Case Study in Semantic Warfare vs. Business Strategy"](https://neo-concepts.com/posts/jaguar-semantic-warfare-case-study/).

 ## Purpose

+`semantic_probe.py` demonstrates the technical feasibility of detecting semantic warfare patterns in text.
+Originally designed to identify "semantic stop signs," our research has evolved this into the more sophisticated "Narrative Trap" model through real-world validation.

-`semantic_probe.py` demonstrates the technical feasibility of detecting "semantic stop signs" - weaponized words used to shut down discourse.
-This is an **educational tool**, not a production application.
+This is an **educational tool** that reveals linguistic manipulation patterns, not a production application.

 ## Quick Start